Borivali

-Borivali (Pronunciation: [boːɾiʋəliː]) is a suburb and is located at the north-western end of Mumbai and has a large Gujarati population followed by others.
-Traditionally the tribals and East Indians lived in Borivali.
+Borivali (Pronunciation: [boːɾiʋəliː]) is a suburb located in northwestern Mumbai, India.
+Traditionally, tribals and East Indians lived in Borivali.

-The attractions include Sanjay Gandhi national park, fish park, Kanheri caves, Mandapeshwar caves, etc.
+Attractions include the Sanjay Gandhi National Park, Fish Park, Kanheri Caves, Mandapeshwar Caves, Water Kingdom, the Rushivan and Hanuman Tekdi with views of the suburbs.

-Borivali railway station is an originating & terminating Railway Station for Mumbai Local Trains towards Churchgate in the South & Virar in the North.
-Also some Express Trains halt at this Rail Station which provides ease for people travelling far off destinations.
+Borivali railway station is an originating and terminating Railway Station for Mumbai Local Trains towards Churchgate in the South & Virar in the North.
+Also some express trains halt at this rail station which provides ease for people travelling long distances.